2023-04-28

 #argocd

 Not so long ago, I had a chance to get my hands dirty with improving the deployment flow of a project.
 Gitops was mentioned pretty regularly when I did my research.
 The more I read about it, the more I like the idea because I was always complaining why do I have to wait for the CI to build when I just change some random YAML file to update my deployment, it is a huge waste of time.
 In this series, I am going to write down the process from almost zero knowledge about gitops to having a functional gitops flow for a small team of around 40 engineers with 10+ services.
-The first part is mostly about finding and evaluating different solutions.
+This post is mostly about finding and evaluating different solutions.

 2022-10-28